IKB 2020 Traveling Fellowship

-Ike Kligerman Barkley is excited to announce our 2019 Fellowship Winners!
+Ike Kligerman Barkley is thrilled to announce our 2020 Fellowship Winner!

 The Ike Kligerman Barkley Traveling Fellowship is comprised of up to $12,000 in prize funds awarded annually for both travel and research for up to two graduate students in their penultimate year.
 The intent of the IKB Traveling Fellowship is to consider the intersection between traditional and contemporary design.
 See below for eligibility requirements.

 The applicant must be an enrolled architecture student in good academic standing at one of the following schools:

 Any number of students may apply from each school.
 Please contact us if you have any questions about eligibility.

 The jury consists of four leaders from Ike Kligerman Barkley and one outside contributor who will join the jury on a rotating basis.
 Winners will be chosen based on the creativity, significance, clarity and feasibility of the proposals.
 The applicants and their schools will remain anonymous throughout the selection process.